 Poland is the ancestral home to 80% of North American Jews.
 Steven is developing a model for partnering them with Poles to care for the cemeteries and open the path of reconciliation.

 For more about Steven's unique work:

-We were honored by the Directors Guild of America's debut screening of The Presence of Their Absence for the DGA'S Directors Finder Series on Friday, May 11, 2018: www:dga.org.
+We were honored by the Directors Guild of America's premiere of The Presence of Their Absence in May 2019 with moderator, filmmaker Lynne Littman.

-Fred Zaidman at the gate of the Anne Frank Memorial Museum and former Bergen-Belsen Concentration Camp, Germany.
+Photo: Fred Zaidman at the Anne Frank Memorial Museum and former Bergen-Belsen Concentration Camp, Germany.

 Our first stop in Warsaw seeking Fred's ancestral roots is at The Emanuel Ringelblum Jewish Historical Institute.

 Anna Przybyszewska-Drozd, head of the Genealogy Department, and Matan Shefi, researcher of Jewish genealogy, set Fred on his path - even if it might mean going everywhere to find nothing,

 For 20 years, The Emanuel Ringelblum Jewish Historical Institute has helped people search their family history.
 Contact them with what you know and they'll help! http://www.jhi.pl

 You never know where you might find help with your own search for connections to family history in Poland.

 Fred struck gold when he found Adam Szydlowski in the town of Bedzin.